SimHoZebs/PersonalManagementApp/README.md

 ### 2. Highly customizable

 The project does support some level of customization, but it will never claim to be 'highly' customizable.
 Some features will be opinionated and strict to reduce vagueness and improve onboarding.

+In some ways, this is a weakness of the app.
+Not everyone has the same idea about how they would use a productivity system.
+But the goal of this app isn’t to create a system that can fit anyone, but a system that is perfect for few.
+For bug reports and feature requests, feel free to create an issue!